hollstein/gelerntes/content/posts/cra_law_berlin_mep.md

 tags: ["open source"]
 ---

-Listening to [this](https://pythonbytes.fm/episodes/show/332/a-python-a-slurpee-and-some-chaos) episode of the awesome PythonBytes really shocked me with covering this blog post of the python software foundation: https://pyfound.blogspot.com/2023/04/the-eus-proposed-cra-law-may-have.html
+Listening to [this](https://pythonbytes.fm/episodes/show/332/a-python-a-slurpee-and-some-chaos) episode of the wonderful Python Bytes really shocked me with covering this blog post of the python software foundation: https://pyfound.blogspot.com/2023/04/the-eus-proposed-cra-law-may-have.html

-I totally missed it and hope it is not too late that members of the european parliament can fix this issues with this law.
-If this becomes law, the future of free and open software in europe looks bleak, and we don't want that.
-This is my letter to members of the european parliament taking on responsibility for Berlin (in german):
+I totally missed it and hope it is not too late that members of the European Parliament can resolve these issues with this law.
+If this becomes law, the future of free and open software in Europe looks bleak, and we don't want that.
+This is my letter to members of the European Parliament, taking on responsibility for Berlin (in German):